SEO Copy Secrets (That Don’t Make You Sound Like a Robot)

 5. Keep It Consistent

-SEO is like a long game — it takes time.
-But the more great content you create, the more chances you have to show up in search results.
+SEO requires a long-term approach because it needs several months to produce results.
+The more great content you produce the more chances you have to appear in search engine results.
 So keep writing, keep sharing, and keep showing up like the helpful, friendly genius you are.

 You don’t need wizard powers to master SEO — just a little know-how, a sprinkle of strategy, and your own voice shining through.